CODeRUS/GyverLampCpp/README.md

 # Troubleshooting

-If you have any issues with firmware or effects and you cannot find answers here check the closed issues on [Github Issues page](https://github.com/CODeRUS/GyverLampCpp/issues?q=is%3Aissue+is%3Aclosed) or find me in [Telegram](https://t.me/icoderus)
+If you have any issues with firmware or effects and you cannot find answers here check the closed issues on [Github Issues page](https://github.com/CODeRUS/GyverLampCpp/issues?q=is%3Aissue+is%3Aclosed) or leave message in [Telegram Group](https://t.me/GyverLampCpp)

 ## The effect start flickering